 MFB should continue participating in recruiting efforts to ensure an adequate and legal agricultural work force in Michigan.
 Recruiting methods and programs currently being used should be evaluated for effectiveness.
 Efforts should be ongoing to more effectively encourage workers to come to Michigan.

 We support MFB efforts through the Great Lakes Ag Labor Services to assist growers in navigating the cumbersome H-2A program.
+We encourage expansion into other viable visa worker programs.
+We support this program continuing as a “user pays” system and available to all MFB members.

 The State Workforce Agency should only refer legally authorized workers to H-2A employers.